sophealim/murders/README.txt

 wrangle-data.R - creates a derived dataset and saves as R object in rdas directory

-analysis.R - makes the

-A plot is generated and saved in the figs directory.
+analysis.R - generates a plot and saves it to the figs directory.